Austin Clapp: Stanford University

-He attended Stanford University, where he was a member of the Stanford Cardinal swimming and water polo teams in National Collegiate Athletic Association (NCAA) competition.
-As a college swimmer, Clapp won two NCAA national championships: the 1931 title in the 220-yard freestyle (2:18.0), and 1932 title in the 1,500-meter freestyle (20:02.2).
-After completing his undergraduate degree at Stanford in Political Science, he graduated from the University of California, Berkeley's law school.
+Graduating in 1932, Clapp attended Stanford University, under Coach Ernst Brandsten, where he was a member of the Stanford Cardinal swimming and water polo teams in National Collegiate Athletic Association (NCAA) competition from around 1928-1931.
+As a college swimmer, he won two NCAA national championships: the 1931 title in the 220-yard freestyle (2:18.0), and the 1932 title in the 1,500-meter freestyle (20:02.2).
+Clapp's team at Stanford won the PAC Conference Championships in both 1929 and 1931, and in 1931, he was an All Pacific Conference (PAC) honoree.
+After completing his undergraduate degree at Stanford in Political Science in 1932, he graduated Boalt Law school at the UC Berkeley School of Law in 1936.